OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-26.md

 I will turn towards you and make you fruitful and multiply you, and I will uphold My covenant with you.

 ## Leviticus 26:10
-You will eat the old supply and clear out the old because of the new.
+You will consume the old supply and make way for the new.

 ## Leviticus 26:11
 I will set My dwelling among you, and My soul will not reject you.

 ## Leviticus 26:12
-I will walk among you and be your God, and you shall be My people.
+I will walk among you and be your God, and you will be My people.

 ## Leviticus 26:13
 I am the Lord your God, who brought you out of the land of Egypt so that you would no longer be slaves; I broke the bars of your yoke and enabled you to walk with heads held high.